searchlight/icinga-operator/docs/hostfacts.md

 If your cluster is running inside a shared network (eg, DigitalOcean), you should enable SSL.
 If you want to set SSL certificate, do the following:

  - Generate a single pair of CA certificate and key.
 Then generate a separate SSL certificate pair for each node in your cluster.
 See the steps [here](/docs/certificate.md).
+ - Now, copy the ca.crt and node specific server.crt and server.key to the appropriate node.
+We recommend using folder `/srv/hostfacts/pki/`.
  - Use flags to pass the path to node specific certificates to its hostfact binary.

 ```ini